 - New style keyboard - dubbed the Magic Keyboard across all models

 The 13-inch MacBook Pro is available in silver and space grey while the Air is also available in Gold as well.
 It's a bit more of a rose gold than it used to be.

 The 13-inch MacBook Pro measures 304.1 x 212.4 x 15.6mm and weighs 1.4kg.
 That means it's slightly thicker and heavier than the older mid-2019 model which was 14.9mm thick/1.37kg.

 The 13-inch MacBook Air measures 304.1 x 212.4 x 16.1mm (4.1mm at the thinnest edge) and weighs 1.29kg.
 You'll note that both these laptops have the same width and depth dimensions.
 They're also actually pretty close in terms of weight these days.

-The keyboard has been completely redesigned on both models as of early 2020 after mass criticism of Apple's previous Butterfly design.
+The keyboard has been completely redesigned on both models after mass criticism of Apple's previous Butterfly design.
 That older keyboard design remains the subject of an ongoing recall program across all portable Macs.

 The so-called Magic Keyboard is designed to be much more durable and with better travel for more comfortable typing.
 The physical Escape key has also returned.
 All Macs now have Touch ID for fingerprint login and Apple Pay authentication.